María Cecilia Botero: Beginnings

-Professional success
+Professional career

 She debuted as movies actress in 1972, when she starred in the film María, alongside Fernando Allende.
 María Cecilia Botero is known for her professionalism, thus becoming one of the most beloved figures in Colombian entertainment.

 Her first television role was obtained in 1971, acting in El fantasma de Canterville.
 Then she participated in Lunes de Comedia, La Vorágine, Caminos de Gloria, Lejos del Nido, Los novios, La Pezuña del Diablo, La Rosa de los Vientos, Dos Mujeres and A.M.A. la Academia, just to mention a few productions.

 Perhaps her most remembered characters are Yadira la Ardiente, from the telenovela Caballo Viejo, and Sándalo Daza, from Música Maestro.

-Parallel to her career as antress, María Cecilia produced and starred in several musical comedies directed by her husband, the Argentine David Stivel (whom she married in 1982), now deceased.
+Parallel to her career as antress, María Cecilia produced and starred in several musical comedies directed by her husband, the Argentine David Stivel (with whom he lived since 1981), now deceased.
 With him, she had a son named Mateo Stivelberg.
 Her dream of popularizing musical theater in Colombia led her to make productions as important as Peter Pan, Sugar and La Mujer del Año.

 The versatile artist also stood out as the presenter of television newscasts (CM& and Noticero de las 7) and as host of the talk shows María C. Contigo and Las Tardes de María C.

 In 2005 she was invited to be part of the soap opera Lorena, produced by RCN Television, where she played her first antagonistic role, giving life to the evil Rufina de Ferrero, where she radically changed her look and showed her great histrionic capacity.

-María Cecilia has not neglected her vocation as a teacher and she directs the Charlot Academy, the acting school created by her father, Jaime Botero.
-With many decades of experience forming artists, Charlot is one of the best acting academies in Latin America.
+María Cecilia directs the Charlot Academy, an acting school created by her father, Jaime Botero.

 She presented the program Día a Día on the Caracol Television channel, together with Catalina Gómez and Agmeth Escaf.

 Movie Encanto

-In 2021, she participated doing the voice of Abuela Alma in the Disney movie Encanto, along with other acting voices, such as John Leguizamo, Angie Cepeda, and Carolina Gaitán.
+In 2021, she voiced the character of Abuela Alma in the Disney movie Encanto, along with other acting voices, such as John Leguizamo, Angie Cepeda, and Carolina Gaitán.